bevyengine/bevy/release-content/migration-guides/observer_triggers.md

 If you were not checking for `Entity::PLACEHOLDER`, migrate to unwrapping, as `Entity::PLACEHOLDER` would have caused a panic before, at a later point.

+Methods used to reference entities associated with observers have been renamed:

-The method `Trigger::observer` has been renamed to `On::observer_entity`, to make it less prominent.
+- `Trigger::observer` has been renamed to `On::observer_entity`, to make it less prominent.
 This is rarely useful information for Bevy users.
+- `Trigger::target` has been renamed to `On::entity`, to make it more prominent.
+This is almost always the key piece of information that observers need to act on.